quixio/quix-streams/docs/write.md

 Once you have added a new definition, you can attach some additional configuration to it.
-This is the whole list of visualization and metadata options you can attach to a `ParameterDefinition`:
+This is the list of visualization and metadata options you can attach to a `ParameterDefinition`: